NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             and count, quota allocation may take a day or up to 2 weeks depending on the cloud provider.

-            .. rubric:: What is causing access denied message when trying to access a project’s
-               cluster?[\ `edit </index.php?title=FAQ&action=edit&section=65>`__\ ]
+- What is causing access denied message when trying to access a project’s cluster?[\ `edit </index.php?title=FAQ&action=edit&section=65>`__\ ]
                :name: what-is-causing-access-denied-message-when-trying-to-access-a-projects-clusteredit